By Carmen Vitali

 "From the standpoint of we come in this building every day, or Arizona, or Indianapolis, it's a comfort level knowing that everybody at the table has your back," said Assistant Head Coach and Run-Game Coordinator Harold Goodwin.
 "It's a comfort level knowing that every person is going to get their job done.
 It's a comfort level that [Arians] as a head coach or coordinator at those previous stops, doesn't have to micromanage everything.

 "I think that's a beautiful thing."

 Goodwin, or "Goodie" as he's known around the office, has been with Arians for years.
-Following a football career that took him to the University of Michigan as a player, Goodwin first entered the league as an assistant offensive line coach with the Chicago Bears for three seasons.
-He was then brought in by Steelers Head Coach Mike Tomlin, who he knew from collegiate camps while Tomlin was in the college coaching ranks.
+Following a football career that took him to the University of Michigan as a player, Goodwin first entered the league as an assistant offensive line coach with the Chicago Bears for three seasons in 2004.
+He was then brought in by Steelers Head Coach Mike Tomlin in 2007, who he knew from collegiate camps while Tomlin was in the college coaching ranks.
 The transition to Pittsburgh provided an introduction to Arians, then the Steelers' offensive coordinator.

 “[Arians is] a guy that if he likes the way you work and he can trust you, you’re always going to be good with him."
 Harold Goodwin

 Goodie was not only assisting the offensive line, but also playing the role of offensive quality control – and putting in the hours to match.
 That earned Arians' trust.
 Loyalty followed as BA took him to Indianapolis in 2012, then Arizona too.
 And the respect?
 Well, Goodie has Assistant Head Coach in his title here in Tampa, doesn't he?
 Soon, both Arians and Goodwin hope, he'll drop the 'assistant.'

 "[Arians is] a guy that if he likes the way you work and he can trust you, you're always going to be good with him," said Goodie.